RalliPi/nest-graphql-typeorm-starter/README.md

 * user model
 * authentication guards

+This project is configured to use sqlite as default database, but it will work with any db supported by nest (check the documentation)

 The authenticated user gets passed to the context, so it is available in every resolver method.

 Graphql playground for testing queries and mutations is running on /graphql

+A tutorial on how to use this will be coming soon...

 ## Installation